 Sarah earned her MAEd: Natural Science and Environmental Education from Hamline University, St. Paul, MN, and holds a B.S.
 Biology from Missouri State University, Springfield, MO.
 Her graduate research involved case studies of science teacher professional development programs at biological field stations across the country.
 Sarah's background includes watershed education, outreach, facilitation, environmental education, wilderness trip leading, and interpretation.
 She, a leader in the field of EE, builds inclusive networks of colleagues committed to excellence.
 She currently serves as an eePro Group moderator for the Spirituality and EE Group as well as the Guidelines for Excellence in EE.
 Sarah also volunteers as a programmatic advisor for the World Association for Girl Guides and Girl Scouts Girl-led Action for Climate Change program in Latin American and the Caribbean.

 She is excited to find ways to authentically relate the science and landscape study of the Arctic to the rural mountain communities of Colorado as well as back to her childhood home in rural southwest Missouri and to many other communities of friends and colleagues around the country and beyond.
-Sarah has been based in western Colorado working to protect rivers and public lands since 2004 where she enjoys playing outside during all seasons, gardening, and making music.
+She has been based in western Colorado working to protect rivers and public lands through education since 2004 where she enjoys playing outside during all seasons, gardening, and making music.
 Learn more about Sarah at Wild Rose Education.